 Bianca Mulaney-Topkar, MD, MS, MPH is a vascular surgery resident physician at Massachusetts General Hospital/Harvard Medical School.
 Prior to residency, she had a career as a health policymaker and economics researcher, writing policy for the US Department of Health and Human Services, the 2016 Clinton Presidential campaign, and the UK Prime Minister’s Independent Review on Antimicrobial Resistance.
 She obtained an MSc in Economics from LSE and an MSc in Public Health from LSHTM as a Marshall Scholar.
 As a medical student at Stanford, she conducted health services research in primary care and surgery and managed the medical school’s free clinic.
 Currently, her work focuses on valuation of quality of life, caregiver burden, and comparative effectiveness of interventions in older patients with peripheral artery disease.
 As a surgeon-researcher, she hopes to bridge the gap between policy and practice of healthcare, with a particular focus on improving quality of life for patients with frailty or nearing the end of life.

-Alex Wolfe is an Orthopaedic Physician Assistant at in the Boston area.
+Alex Wolfe is an Orthopaedic Physician Assistant in the Boston area and Rhode Isl.

 Pamela Woo Williams, ANP-BC, ACHPN, is Lead Palliative Care Nurse Practitioner for Mass General Brigham's (MGB) Home-based Palliative Care Program and previously worked in primary care geriatrics at East Boston Neighborhood PACE.
 With 19 years of experience as a NP, Pamela provides palliative care in the homes of patients with serious illnesses.
 She holds an MSN from Simmons University and a BA in Biochemistry from Bowdoin College.
 She also lectures, precepts, and recently developed a telemedicine palliative care consult service for Home Hospital, an MGB partner program.
 A Massachusetts native, Pamela enjoys crocheting and beach days with her 7-year-old son.